Australian Ewan sprints to second-stage victory on UAE Tour - RFI

 The Australian took the lead in the general classification as first-stage winner Pascal Ackermann fell away on the penultimate climb.

-Four-time Tour de France winner Chris Froome, racing for the first time since a horror crash during training at the Criterium du Dauphine last June, was dropped by the leaders eight kilometres from the finish, ending 111th at 3:46.
+Four-time Tour de France winner Froome, racing for the first time since a horror crash during training at the Criterium du Dauphine last June, was dropped by the leaders eight kilometres from the finish, ending 111th at 3min 46sec.

 Frenchman Arnaud Demare was third on the day after the 168km ride from Hatta to Hatta Dam.